mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 If no such annotation is given the default class will be used.
 This gives the adminstrator of the cluster a chance to restrict the usage of the NSXT-T resources for cluster users.
-He can determine which elements should be used for a dedicated purpose.
+They can determine which elements should be used for a dedicated purpose.
 The cluster user just needs to know and select the purpose by annotating the appropriate load balancer class.